ibm-cloud-docs/cloud-infrastructure/compare-vpc.md

 * [Migrating classic virtual server instances to a VPC for generation 1 compute](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-migrate-vsi-from-classic-infra-to-vpc-on-classic)
 * [Migrating classic virtual server instances to a VPC for generation 2 compute](/docs/vpc?topic=vpc-migrate-vsi-to-vpc)

-For information about the VPC API considerations when migrating to generation 1 or generation 2 compute resources, see [API application migration considerations](/docs/vpc?topic=vpc-api-integration-migration).
+For more information about the VPC API considerations when you migrate to generation 1 or generation 2 compute resources, see [API application migration considerations](/docs/vpc?topic=vpc-api-integration-migration).

 ## Next steps
 {: #compare-nextsteps-vpc-vpcoc}